frenchypeanut/rockside/doc/roles-permissions.md

 A node is the gateway to Blockchain Network (ledger copy)

 ### slave
 A slave is the representation of an instance of Rockside-Slave.
 To simplify, this is the server where the node is installed.
 A Slave is not linked to a group.
 It is global to the instance and visible / usable by all groups.

-### groupe
+### group
-A groupe is a context.
+A group is a context.
 In this context we find people, consortiums, and nodes.

 ### consortium
-A consortium represents a set of validating nodes on the same network.A consortium represents a set of validating nodes on the same network.
+A consortium represents a set of validating nodes on the same network.
 These nodes can be linked to slaves or not (external)

 ### Alert Mail
 todo